prince-ao/prince-ao.github.io/index.md

 ## About me

-Hi, I'm Prince Addo, a software engineer passionate about applications and systems.
+Hi, I'm Prince Addo, a software engineer passionate about building applications and systems.

 ## Socials